-Another solution if you’re struggling to make ends meet, you might consider selling your home and moving to a less expensive place.
+Another solution if you’re struggling to make ends meet, you consider selling your home and moving to a less expensive place.
 This could reduce your property tax bill and make it more affordable for you to keep your home.

 So if you’re having trouble making your monthly payments, selling your home might be a solution.